 - Select the file

 Don’t be discouraged if the first print doesn’t turn out perfect.
-Figure out where the issue was, and if it’s a setting to change in the slicer, or a physical issue with the printer.
-Tweak a setting and try again.
+It may take some time to understand the slicer settings and what works best with your printer.
+Just figure out where the issue was, and if it’s a setting to change in the slicer, or a physical issue with the printer.
+Tweak a setting and try again (and make sure the bed is level!)
+Once you get your settings dialed in, you’ll get good prints consistently.

 Here are a few of the dinosaur models we’ve created with our 3D printers.